symfony/symfony-docs/bundles/extension.rst

     If some class extends from other classes, all its parents are automatically included in the list of classes to compile.

-.. versionadded:: 3.2

-   The option to add classes to compile using patterns was introduced in Symfony 3.2.

 The classes to compile can also be added using file path patterns::